Content reviewed and updated: 03/08/22

 How Long Does Adderall Stay in Your System – Doses & Levels

 Adderall (dextroamphetamine-amphetamine), one of the most commonly prescribed stimulants, helps ease the symptoms of attention-deficit hyperactivity disorder (ADHD).
 It is also prescribed as a second-line treatment for narcolepsy, a sleep disorder characterized by excessive daytime sleepiness.
-Whether you just started treatment with Adderall or are discussing treatment options with your provider, how long the medication stays in your system may be an important factor for you.
+Whether you just started medication or are discussing treatment options with your provider, you may have questions about ADHD medication like Adderall.
+You might wonder, how long is Adderall in your system?
+Or how long does Adderall last?

 How does Adderall work?

 Adderall comes in two forms: an immediate-release oral tablet (regular Adderall) and an extended-release oral tablet (Adderall XR).
 Whereas immediate-release Adderall may need to be taken multiple times per day, extended-release Adderall can be taken once daily with effects that last all day.
 These different versions can stay in your system for varying amounts of time.

 Adderall contains a mixture of dextroamphetamine (d-amphetamine) and levoamphetamine (l-amphetamine).
 Dextroamphetamine has more potent stimulant effects than levoamphetamine.
 In fact, dextroamphetamine itself is sold under the brand names Dexedrine and ProCentra.
 However, drugs like Adderall and Dexedrine may have slightly different effects for some people.

 That said, the exact way in which Adderall works is unknown.
 It is believed to act in the central nervous system and increase the availability of certain neurotransmitters, including norepinephrine and dopamine, in the brain.
 Low levels of these neurotransmitters can make it difficult for people to concentrate or focus on daily activities.